JBroks/booksy-reviews/README.md

 4. Requirements:

-    - In order to run the app Heroku needs to install the required dependencies so make sure that 'requirements.txt' file was created and commited;
+    - In order to run the app Heroku needs to install the required dependencies so make sure that 'requirements.txt' file was created and committed;
     - In order to create 'requirements.txt' file run `$ sudo pip3 freeze --local > requirements.txt` command in the terminal;

 5. Procfile: